suman1209/minigrid-challenge-FF/README.md

 1. Use `play.py` to manually test and understand the environments
 2. You can test your agent/prompting with OpenAI models first, but remember that local models won't be as capable
 3. Consider these improvements for your agent:
-    - Add message history
-    - Implement memory of events and objects
+    - Implement long-term memory of events and objects
     - Add chain of thought reasoning
-    - Adjust sampling parameters
+    - Add more information about the environement in the prompt
+    - Improve 'perception' - the way the information about objects and walls is presented

 ## Recommended Models